 To find the meeting point on the What3Words website use: ///newsprint.spite.gown

-To book your place and for more information
+Book your place and more information

-Book online or email claire.pinder@dorsetcouncil.gov.uk or contact us by telephone on 01305 224921.
 If you email or leave a voicemail message, please remember to include your name and contact details and tell us which event you are interested in.

 Poole Central Library, Tuesday 23 September 2025 from 10am to 1pm